jotson/FantasticJetMan/README.md

 *actual product does not contain any Fantastic or any Jet

-A big thank to 0x72 on itch.io (https://0x72.itch.io/dungeontileset-ii) for Dungeon Tileset 2 which is where I got the character sprites from.
+A big thanks to **0x72** on itch.io (https://0x72.itch.io/dungeontileset-ii) for Dungeon Tileset 2 which is where I got the character sprites from.
 Everything else is made by me.

+Also, big thanks to **securas** on GitHub (https://github.com/securas) for making your Godot games open source!
+I have learned a ton from you and taken inspiration from the way you handle state :)